Связаться с нами

-When Altium software users sign in to their Local Server, they have access to licenses that have been 'redirected' from the (external) PLS in the Central Licensing Server.
+When Altium software users sign in to their Local Server, they have access to licenses that have been 'redirected' from the (external) Central Licensing Server.

-The created User profile in the Licensing Server has the composite User account name;
+The created User profile in the Licensing Server has the composite User Name;

-server_name refers to the network name of the user's Local (Department) Server, and
+server_name refers to the network name of the user's Local (Departmental) Server, and

-user_name refers to the name used to sign in to that Local Server.
+user_name refers to the name used to sign in to the Local Server.
 The composite name refers to the user's 'local' account.

 For example, if user

-Trevor signs in to his assigned local server (Department Server hosted on
+JohnS signs in to his assigned Local Server (named

-LicenseServer) will allow license access by creating a User entry named
+PC3), the central PLS will allow license access by creating a User called

-Trevor CADDESIGN.
-The First Name and Last Name of the new user profile will be
+PC3:JohnS.
+The First Name and Last Name of the user profile will be

 User profiles that have been synchronized to a Central PLS server in a multi-server setup can be added to Roles, just as with any other Server set to Local PLS mode.

-In the case of a server arrangement that consists of a central Licensing Server and distributed Local Servers (as detailed above), the duplicate (synced) Users in the Licensing Server can be added to Roles to constrain license availability.
-Therefore, when a User signs in to a Local Server, the licenses made available to the User (from the external Licensing Server PLS via the Local Server) will be determined by the Roles and License assignments configured for that synchronized User in the central Licensing Server.
+In the case of a server arrangement that consists of a central Licensing Server and distributed Local Servers (as detailed above), the duplicate (synced) Users in the Licensing Server can be added to Roles as needed.
+Therefore, when a User signs in to a Local Server, the licenses made available to the User (from the external Licensing Server via the Local Server) will be determined by the Roles and License assignments configured for that synchronized User in the central Licensing Server.